dblock/slack-market/DEBUGGING.md

 ### Locally

-You can debug your instance of slack-market-game with a built-in `script/console`.
+You can debug your instance of slack-market with a built-in `script/console`.

 ### Silence Mongoid Logger